LWilsonDev/florida-site/content/home.md

   families.
 A travel cot and high-chair are both available free of charge.
 The pool has a removable child security fence available and every rear door is fitted with a pool alarm that is activated when opened. "
-intro_5: >-
+intro_5:
-  The Manor community is a welcoming environment and offers a communal swimming pool, tennis court and children’s playground – all within a short walk of the property.
+  "The Manor community is a welcoming environment and offers a communal swimming pool, tennis court and children’s playground – all within a short walk of the property."

-  We hope the memories you make whilst guests at our villa stay with you for a lifetime.
+intro_6: "We hope the memories you make whilst guests at our villa stay with you for a lifetime."
 image_1: /img/front_1.jpeg
 image_2: /img/capture33.png
 date: 2015-05-01T22:12:03.284Z